 Overall Gun Club offers both a realistic and fun experience for those who want to try out what it’s like to aim, shoot and reload various different weapons without taking your grandfathers ancient, dusty rifle to a field to shoot rusty old bean cans.
 It offers progression, a decent amount of content and has a good balance of realism and video game fun to justify its price.
 We’re shooting it a respectable…

-Journey of the GodsWhat looks like an action-RPG at first glance actually turns out to be so much more, besides the incredibly tight and good feeling sword and crossbow gameplay, Journey of the Gods also has elements of the still very under tapped god game genre.
-Allowing you to be on the ground fighting an enemy and then at the grip of a button, phase into a birds eye view and raise a tree for cover or throw down lighting from the skies at your foe.
+Journey of the GodsWhat looks like an action-RPG at first glance actually turns out to be so much more, besides the incredibly tight and good feeling sword and crossbow gameplay, Journey of the Gods also has elements of the still very under-tapped god game genre.
+Allowing you to be on the ground fighting an enemy and then at the grip of a button, phase into a birds-eye view and raise a tree for cover or throw down lightning from the skies at your foe.
 It feels incredibly unique and is so well designed with layers and layers of polish that it’s hard not to have a good time.
 The weapons have great feedback and sound that it’s fun just to swing about even when there’s nothing to kill.

 République VRA hacker stealth game that feels and looks like Watch_Dogs and Splinter Cell had a child in a hospital where VR games are born.
 Your view of the game is via CCTV cameras that you have hacked, giving you higher control of the facility around you as you progress.
 Your overall mission is to help a recently locked up girl called Hope escape from her captivity while learning some pretty alarming secrets along the way.
 You indirectly control Hope by aiming at structures and items around her (tasers, pepper spray, collectables, items of intel etc.) - all while avoiding being caught by the armed guards.

 Virtual Virtual Reality is incredibly polished and just feels very well made, the physics are spot on and there’s almost nothing in each area that cannot be toyed around with.
 The silly dialogue keeps things light and entertaining while the tight controls make messing around with objects a strangely soothing joy.
-It feels like the amount of headsets you can find to put on in game are endless and each scenario feels worlds apart from the next.
-Some genuine talent, creativity and love has gone in to the making of this game and it really shows off just how mindless fun VR can be.
-Certain characters and areas seem to take a decent dose of inspiration for games like Portal, but here we have less puzzles and more just straight up pissing around!
+It feels like the number of headsets you can find to put on in-game are endless and each scenario feels worlds apart from the next.
+Some genuine talent, creativity and love has gone into the making of this game and it really shows off just how mindless fun VR can be.
+Certain characters and areas seem to take a decent dose of inspiration for games like Portal, but here we have fewer puzzles and more just straight up pissing around!